certbot/certbot/docs/using.rst

    days).
 Make sure you renew the certificates at least once in 3 months.

-.. seealso:: Many of the certbot clients obtained through a distribution come with automatic renewal out of the box, such as Debian and Ubuntu versions installed through `apt`, CentOS/RHEL 7 through EPEL, etc.  See `Automated Renewals`_ for more details, or consult your distribution's documentation.

 As of version 0.10.0, Certbot supports a ``renew`` action to check all installed certificates for impending expiry and attempt to renew them.
 The simplest form is simply